-TECH Collaborated with UNCHR & City & Guild to provide training to suitable refugees to work in the hotel industry
+TECH Collaborated with UNHCR & City & Guild to provide training to suitable refugees to work in the hotel industry

-TECH Outreach collaborated with Befrienders and UNHCR to offer counseling services to refugees in 2 languages, namely Tamil and Malay.
+TECH Outreach collaborated with Befrienders and UNHCR to offer counseLling services to refugees in 2 languages, namely Tamil and Malay.
 The communities who will benefit from this are Sri Lankan and Myanmar Refugees.

 6) Art of Living Society